A ‘Principled’ Artificial Intelligence could improve justice

 Just the idea of inserting assessments made by machines into legal decision-making serves as an ominous warning.
 For example, whereas courts do not yet rely on AI in assigning guilt or innocence, several states use “risk assessment” algorithms when it comes to sentencing.
 In Wisconsin, a judge sentenced a man to six years in prison based in part on such a risk profile.
 This system’s algorithm remained secret.
 The defendant was not allowed to examine how the algorithm arrived at its assessment.
 No independent, scientifically sound evaluations of its efficacy were presented.

-On what basis than did the judge choose to rely on it?
+On what basis then did the judge choose to rely on it?
 Did he understand its decision-making pathways or its potential for error or biases or did he unduly trust it by virtue of its ostensible scientific basis or the glitter of its marketing?
 More broadly, are judges even competent to assess whether such algorithms are reliable in a particular instance?
 Even if a judge happened to be a computer scientist, could she assess the algorithm absent access to its internal workings or to sound scientific evidence establishing its effectiveness in the real-world application in which it is about to be used?
-And even if the algorithms are in fact effective and even if the judge is in fact competent to evaluate their effectiveness, is society as a whole equipped with the information and assurances it needs to place its trust in such machine-based systems?
+And even if the algorithms are in fact effective and even if the judge is, in fact, competent to evaluate their effectiveness, is society as a whole equipped with the information and assurances it needs to place its trust in such machine-based systems?

 Nicolas Economou is the CEO of electronic discovery and information retrieval firm H5, a senior advisor to the AI Initiative of the Future Society at Harvard Kennedy School, and is an advocate of the application of scientific methods to electronic discovery.